What type of photography do you do for weddings?

-Yes.
-I do request that you let me know at least two months in advance of the wedding as it does take time for my insurance company to process and provide that document.
+Yes— let me know a couple months before wedding if you can since it takes a little bit for my insurance company to process and provide that document.

-Nikon D3s as well as the Nikon D4s as my primary bodies.
-Nikon D600 for my back-up body.
-I shoot with all prime lenses, favoring my 35mm, my 105mm and my 50mm.
+I have three Nikon 850s as my primary & backup bodies.
+I shoot with all prime lenses, favoring my 35mm, my 85mm, 105mm and my 50mm.
 I bring two Nikon Speedlight SB-800s, although I prefer to work with available light when possible.

 How long have you been in business?

-I shot my first wedding in 2007 and founded my business officially in 2010—shooting over 80 weddings since then.
+I shot my first wedding in 2007 and founded my business officially in 2010—shooting over 150 weddings since then!

 Can you hold a date for me?